 Every day, we work within our ecosystems alongside our customers and partners to create the link between the world of today and the world of tomorrow.
 We help them to build the industry of the future and to make the most of the opportunities for innovation that are all around us.
-We supply them with equipment and solutions for a smarter world.
+We supply them with smarter world.